-Brexit: what are the pros and cons of leaving the EU?
+Brexit: the pros and cons of leaving the EU

 The arguments for and against Britain’s decision to leave the European Union

 Two years after the UK formally left the European Union on 31 January 2020, and a year after the country officially exited the single market and customs union, the long-term benefits and costs of Brexit are still far from clear.